kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

 # Key Learning Points

-* Debugging: throughout the time of me making the project and making it flow, I was coming accross hurdles such as bullets being thrown when they were not meant to or bullets still travelling once they have fallen off the grid, I was able to prevent this using `clearInterval`.
+* Debugging: throughout the time of me making the project and making it flow, I was coming accross hurdles such as bullets being thrown when they were not meant to or bullets still traveling once they have fallen off the grid, I was able to prevent this using `clearInterval`.
 However, overcoming small bugs like this were a big win for me and probably gave me a small taste of what is to come throughout my career.
 * Pseudocode: Put more time into planning and you can save yourself a lot more time.